Urban Survival Site

 1. Cinderblock Rocket Stove

-Cinderblock is an extremely common material in the city.
-You can form a simple rocket stove quickly and easily with just four cinderblocks and an optional grate as a cooking surface.
 Stack three blocks on top of each other horizontally with the fourth vertically to the side.
 The holes in the cinderblock will line up in an L-shaped pattern, giving you the right form for a rocket stove.

 2. Brick Rocket Stove

 You can make a rocket stove just as easily with brick as with cinderblock, although you will need a little more material.
 If you can manage to scrape together 24 bricks and some foil from your surroundings, you can build a decent rocket stove.
-Arrange the bricks in a square pattern, leaving a hole in the middle that forms your chimney, and use the foil to separate the upper and lower chambers of the rocket stove.

 3. Concrete-Formed Rocket Stove

-If you want something a little sturdier, you can form your own rocket stove out of concrete.
-All you need is a bag of concrete, a 5-gallon bucket, and 2 pieces of PVC pipe.
 Cut a hole in the bucket to allow the horizontal pipe to fit through, and then connect the pipes together at a 45-degree angle.
 Fill the bucket with concrete mix and then break the mold off when dry.

 Glass

 If stone isn’t your style, glass will always be a great material for making a DIY stove.
-Particularly useful in stoves which burn alcohol, glass jars and the like make great heat-resistant vessels to hold fuel.
+Particularly useful in stoves that burn alcohol, glass jars and the like make great heat-resistant vessels to hold fuel.

 4. Mason Jar Burner